 "You would not expect too many parents to volunteer their children for such experiments," says the Alliance for Human Research Protection's Vera Sharav.
 "This means that if the researchers want to do the experiments on children, they are going to look for vulnerable children whom they can get.
 And when you have a city government agency accommodating them, that is the biggest betrayal of those children.
 They don't have anyone but the city agency that is their guardian on paper."

-And how can anyone believe that drugs proven devastatingly toxic in adults might benefit infants or children?
+How could anyone believe that drugs which were proven to be devastatingly toxic to adults might benefit infants or children?

 "When asked by a reporter or a city council person, the doctors will say they're offering the most advanced treatment to these kids," Scheff says.
 "That's not true.
 If you review the specific drugs used in the studies, it becomes obvious that that's totally contradictory."
 Scheff goes on to explain why the NIH and the FDA don't restrain the drug companies: "The NIH and the FDA are the drug companies.
 It's unclear anymore where one stops and another begins.
 It's the same if I say that General Dynamics and Raytheon are the Department of Defense.
 The NIH is an organization that works as a liaison between the drug companies and the public they too often pretend to serve.
 The job of the NIH is to keep drug companies in business, and less and less to serve the public."

-"It was a Saturday morning," Hoerger says, "and they had come a few times unannounced.
+"It was a Saturday morning and they had come a few times unannounced.
 So when I saw them at the door, I invited them in, and they said that this wasn't a happy visit.
 And at that point they told me that they were taking the children away.
 I was in shock; I couldn't believe it."